 - the Akwesasne Court, learning about historical ways of resolving conflict, and restorative Justice

 - Legislation and its development utilizing Mohawk drafting methodologies and values reflecting the Akwesasne community

 - Neh Kankonriio Council (the good mind council)

-For a look back on the first-annual event in 2017, check out the news article, "Learning About Indigenous Law."
+For a look back at our first event in 2017, please read "Learning About Indigenous Law."